-One customer called us last month and asked what was the best way to keep mice and rats out of an RV.
+One customer called us last month and asked what is the best way to keep mice and rats out of an RV?
 Said while his RV was stored for the winter, the rodents got into the engine compartment and interior and did over $3000 worth of damage.

 Our customer wanted to know specifically what our experience was with some of the recommended solutions that he read about online and whether our DX610 Electronic Pest Repeller would help.
 As an RV owner myself, I can tell you that I have tried a lot of remedies to keep mice and rats out of my RV.
 My results are below.
 Would love your feedback!

 First let me say, that rats and mice are intelligent critters and not easily fooled by some of these suggestions which is why it is so hard to get rid of them once they have invaded.

 Had no impact on the rodents at all.
 They actually tore up the sheets to use for nesting material.
 It was the same result when I put dryer sheets on my car engine at night to keep mice away.
 They tore up my car wiring ($600).

 Did not work for me.
 It needs to be applied at the exact spot that the rodents are entering and there are MANY ways for rodents to get into places.
 The oil also needs to get reapplied every 1-2 weeks at a minimum which was not possible for me when it was stored for the season.
 Not the best way to keep mice and rats out of an RV for others that we spoke to either.

 Sorry, my wife said NO to this one.
 I have heard though that it is NOT effective.